tern-lang/tern/README.md

 let concat = "The sum of 1 and 2 is " + (1 + 2); // concatenation

 let multiline = "Details
-    a) This is a new line
+    a) This is an additional line
-    b) This is another new line";
+    b) This is another additional line";

 let backtick = `A backtick can contain "quotes" and ${expressions}
     and can span multiple lines`;